datafolklabs/cement/doc/source/dev/interfaces_and_handlers.rst

 That said, what is required is an 'iMeta' class that is used to interact with the interface.
 At the very least, this must include a unique 'label' to identify the interface.
 This can also be considered the 'handler type'.
-For example, the ILog interface has a label of 'log'.
+For example, the ILog interface has a label of 'log' and any handlers registered to that interface are stored in backend.handlers['log'].

 Notice that we defined 'Meta' and 'my_var' as Interface Attributes.
 This is a simple identifier that describes an attribute that an implementation is